-- 8 pieces parchment paper cut into 5
+- 8 pieces parchment paper (cut into 12cm pieces)

 - Mix the flour, sugar, yeast, and baking powder together in the bowl of a stand mixer, then add the water and oil and combine.
 When the ingredients are combined, affix the bowl to a mixer fitted with a dough hook and knead until the dough is elastic and shiny.
 You can also knead the dough by hand if you don't have a mixer.

 - Form the dough into a ball and put it in a bowl and cover with plastic wrap.
 Place the bowl in a warm place and let the dough rise until its doubled in size (about 1 hour).

 - While you're waiting for the dough to rise, make the filling.
 Sauté the onions and scallions with the sesame oil over medium heat until translucent, but not browned.
 Set them aside to cool.

 - In a bowl, combine the pork belly, ground pork, shiitake mushrooms, ginger, oyster sauce, soy sauce, sake, sugar, black pepper, cornstarch and egg white and knead well with your hands (gloves are advisable), add the cooled onions and continue kneading until the meat is shiny and well combined.

 - Punch down the dough and roll it into a log.
 Cut the log into 8 even pieces and form each piece into a ball.
 Space the balls apart on a baking sheet and cover with a damp towel to keep them from drying out.
 Let the dough rest for 10 minutes.

 - Use a sharp knife to divide the meat filling into 8 pieces.
 Flatten a piece of dough on a parchment square until it's about the size of the piece of paper, and then scoop 1/8th of the meat filling onto the middle of the dough.